Kheeper

 Step 5 — Author the config

-kheeper releases start config.json --image us.kheeper.com/${ORG}/getting-started:v1
+kheeper releases start config.json --image us.kheeper.com/public/postgres:v0.2.0

 Step 6 — Create a release

-kheeper releases create ${ORG}/${HOST}:v1 \
+kheeper releases create ${ORG}/${INSTANCE_ID}:v1 \

---image us.kheeper.com/${ORG}/getting-started:v1 \
+--image us.kheeper.com/public/postgres:v0.2.0 \

---config-file config.json
+--config-file config.json \

-Step 7 — Activate the release
+Step 7 — Verify Postgres

 The host will pick up the release within a minute, pull and reboot.
-Verify by hitting the instance's public IP:

 Troubleshooting

-aws ec2 get-console-output --instance-id ${INSTANCE_ID} --region ${REGION} --output text
+aws ec2 get-console-output --instance-id ${INSTANCE_ID} --region ${AWS_REGION} --output text

 Clean up